 How is the procedure done?

-Following the surgery, you can expect some irritation as your eyes will be dry.
+Following the surgery, you can expect some irritation as your eyes may feel dry.
 You will be given medicines and eye drops to keep your eyes moist and to prevent pain and infection.
-Your doctor may advise you to use a patch over your eyes at night until they heal.
-You may have problems with vision for the first day after the procedure, but healing occurs fairly rapidly and you may experience improved vision in a few days.
+You will use a clear shield over your eyes at night until they heal.
+You may have blurred vision for the remainder of the day following your procedure, and most people have clear vision the first day after the procedure, Healing occurs fairly rapidly.

 What are the advantages of LASIK?

 - Over 10 million procedures worldwide with high rates of success